Widget#

 </script>

-If you display the widget in a restricted area of your website and you want to pre-fill fields in the checkout process with known user data to save your users some typing and increase conversions, you can pass additional data attributes with that information:
+If you display the widget on a page that requires user login, you can pre-fill fields in the checkout process with known user data.
+This can save your users some typing and increase conversions.
+You can also pass additional data attributes with that information:

 <pretix-widget event="https://pretix.eu/demo/democon/"